 A pet ramp is usually considered tall if it is more than two feet high, while low ramps are generally about 1.5 feet high or lower.

 The wider the ramp, the easier it will be for your dog to balance and maneuver while climbing on it.
 Typical ramp widths are between 1 and 1.5 feet.
 Likewise, an easy slope is generally 18 degrees while a normal or medium slope rests at about 22 degrees.
 Climber slopes are generally 26-degree inclines and aren't used very often.

 Owners with miniature dog breeds should prioritize dog ramps over dog steps.

-The reason being is that very often these smaller breed dogs are too short for indoor steps and it would be considered a safety hazard if the dog needs to jump up or climb to get to the next stair.
-Essentially, it negates the whole purpose of pet stairs.
-Even a tumble from a height of 6 inches may cause a bad injury for these fragile little pups.
+The reason being is that very often these smaller breed dogs are too short for indoor pet steps and it would be considered a safety hazard if the dog needs to jump up or climb to get to the next stair.

-In general, there are five features you need to look out for when purchasing the most ideal dog ramp not only for your pooch but also for yourself and your home:
+In general, there are five features you need to look out for when purchasing the best dog ramp not only for your pet but also for yourself and your home:

 - Mr. Herzher's Smart Ramp

-In the meantime, you can narrow down your choices by remembering that pet steps take up the least amount of space when in use and are ideal for avoiding injury, especially when your dog climbs up or down on furniture.
-Ramps are best suited for disabled pets or for geriatric dogs that lack strength in their rear legs, and they can take up less space when not used.
-Similarly, as previously mentioned, teacup or miniature-sized dogs should also use ramps for reasons of safety.
+You can narrow down your choices by noting that pet steps take up the least amount of space when in use and are often cheaper than dog ramps.
+Pet ramps are best suited for disabled pets or for geriatric dogs that lack strength in their rear legs, and they can take up less space when not used.